nuxeo/doc.nuxeo.com-content/src/retention-management/nuxeo-retention-functional-overview.md

 As a user, you will see some differences on the **View** tab of your documents:

 - There is an info header displaying Retention information or Legal Hold.
- - Some actions can be unavailable due to the nature of a document under retention or legal hold, or due to the functional limitations involved by the Nuxeo Retention Management addon.
+- Some actions can be unavailable due to the nature of a document under retention or legal hold, or due to the functional limitations involved by the Nuxeo Retention Management add-on.

-The following table describes how the document actions are handled among 3 status:
+The following table describes the availability of document actions:

-  - The action is **available** (depending on the user permissions) as for a standard Nuxeo instance
+- The action is **available** (depending on the user permissions) as for a standard Nuxeo instance,
 - The action is **disabled for records**, meaning the action is disabled only when the document is under retention or legal hold,
-  - The action is **disabled for the instance**, meaning it's disabled for all documents on the Nuxeo instance, due to some limitations coming from the Nuxeo Management addon.
+- The action is **disabled on instance**, meaning it's disabled for all documents on the Nuxeo instance, due to some limitations coming from the Nuxeo Management add-on.

-{{! table-filter removed }}
 <div class="table-scroll">
 <table class="hover">
 <tbody>
 <tr>
     <th rowspan="2">Feature</th>
-    <th colspan="3">Availability</th>
 </tr>
 <tr>
     <th>Available</th>
     <th>Disabled for records</th>
-    <th>Disabled for the instance</th>
+    <th>Disabled on instance</th>
 </tr>
 <tr>
     <td colspan="1">Preview</td>